alexander-russell/folder-searcher/README.md

 ```

 **Note:** The above code works by sneakily accessing an unexported function from this module.
 I have chosen not to export it to avoid duplicating some of the Config file setup code in both places and because the function shouldn't be used directly outside of this usecase.
 The index can be rebuilt from the `Search-Folder` function via the `:RebuildIndex` command.

+## Contact

+This project is maintained by Alexander Russell.
+If you have any problems with the above, please either send me an email or create an issue in this repository - your preference.